Hamm's Brewery: In popular culture

 A Hamm's delivery truck is clearly seen briefly in the 1967 film, The Graduate (at approximately 1:15:44).

 In the 1974 film A Woman Under the Influence, the character played by Peter Falk shares a Hamm’s beer with his children in the back of a truck.

 In the episode titled Marco (Better Call Saul), aired 2015, Bob Odenkirk's character Jimmy McGill is shown drinking a Hamm's beer.

 In episode 7 of Stick, aired 2025, characters are seen drinking Hamm’s beer.

+The Chugs, a punk band from Evansville, have made Hamm's beer the central theme for the entirety of their musical catalog.
+Since their inception in 2023, they've released three "six packs" of songs dedicated to "the beer...refreshing."